SomValentino/BilbaytTestSolution/README.md

 # Sending Email After Registration

-The email functionality has been implemented in a asynchronous manner.
+The email functionality has been implemented in an asynchronous manner.
 It is not sent immediately when a successful registration is completed.
 Rather it is queued in the database and a background job written as a .net IHostedService that runs every 2 mins to pick up pending emails which is then sent out to the SendGrid server.
 The benefits of this approach is:

 1. Emails won't lost if network issues occur while sending emails.
 2. The api doesn't have delay the registration response while sending the emails and request won't fail because errors occured while sending emails.
-3. Emails that are not sent due errors can be later resent by changing their status in the db
+3. Emails that are not sent due errors can be later resent by changing their status in the db.

 # Logging